Talk to your agents

 data: {"type":"data-component","id":"1726247200-abc123-0","data":{"type":"customer-info","name":"Ada","email":"ada@example.com"}}

-Operation Events
+data-operation Events

 • agent_initializing — The agent runtime is starting

-• agent_ready — Agent is ready
+• agent_ready — Agent is ready and processing

-• completion — The agent completed the task
+• completion — The agent completed the task (includes agent ID and iteration count)

 • error — Error information (also emitted as a top-level error event)